denten-papers/blunt-instrumental/blunt.md

 *k* variable).
 The algorithm produces non-hierarchical results and being non-deterministic, the clusters will vary with each iteration.
-Both the E-M and the GAA clusterers, also included in the module, could be better suited for the task at hand (in some hypothetical example).
-These remarks would be impossible to glean from the software package itself, without reading the cited methodological literature.
+Both the E-M and the GAA clusterers, also included in the module, could be better suited for the task at hand.
+If none of this makes sense to you, it did not to me either---until I picked up the These remarks would be impossible to glean from the software package itself, without reading the cited methodological literature.
 Even at the Python library level, where code is transparent, the methodology remains obscured by the implementation.